lisaychuang/rails-riflepaper/spec.md

 - [x] Include at least one has_many relationship (Category has_many Products)
 - [x] Include at least one belongs_to relationship (Product belongs_to Category)
 - [x] Include at least one has_many through relationship (User has_many products through wishlists)
-- [ ] The "through" part of the has_many through includes at least one user submittable attribute (attribute_name e.g. ingredients.quantity)
+- [ ] The "through" part of the has_many through includes at least one user submittable attribute (Edit/ Delete product)

 ## Validation
 - [x] Include reasonable validations for simple model objects